lloeki/trim_patcher/README.md

 SSDs, here's a script that ought to make it harder to shoot yourself in the foot.

+## Important note about Yosemite ##

+Yosemite now signs kexts and refuses to load unsigned ones.
+This means a patched version won't load, hence your Mac won't boot.
+If you still want to use TRIM patcher on Yosemite, you can use the following command to allow unsigned kexts to load:

+    nvram boot-args=kext-dev-mode=1

+This comes at a price though, as you're lowering one level of defense in your system security.

 ## Warning ##

 I took most steps I could to ensure kitten safety, but can make no warranty.In any case you're on your own.
 This is ultimately a sensitive hack and you take full responsibility by running this script.